Inclusive Gathering Birmingham’s Leadership Community works collaboratively to pioneer a new way of being church.

-Eunice Attwood was part of the original team who helped launch Inclusive Gathering Birmingham and oversees our Safeguarding.
-She is a Methodist Deacon with over 20 years of experience in starting and growing new expressions of church.
-Eunice was recently announced as the Methodist Church’s Church at the Margins Officer to help develop a movement of new Christian communities led by people who have been marginalised by society.
-Eunice served as the Vice-President of the British Methodist Conference in 2010-2011, and over the last eight years has been the Tutor in Pastoral Theology at the Queen’s Foundation for Ecumenical Theological Education, Birmingham.
+Eunice Attwood (she/her) is part of our Core Leadership Team and was part of the original team who helped launch Inclusive Gathering Birmingham.
+Eunice oversees our Safeguarding.
+Eunice is a Methodist Deacon with over 20 years of experience in starting and growing new expressions of church.
+She is currently the Methodist Church’s Church at the Margins Officer to helping to develop a movement of new Christian communities led by people who have been marginalised by society.
+Eunice served as the Vice-President of the British Methodist Conference in 2010-2011, and for eight years was the Tutor in Pastoral Theology at the Queen’s Foundation for Ecumenical Theological Education, Birmingham.

-Peter Brookes spends his time literally putting a smile on people’s faces as a Clinical Dental Technician with providing patients with new dentures.
+Peter Brookes (he/him) is part of our Core Leadership Team.
+Pete spends his time literally putting a smile on people’s faces as a Clinical Dental Technician with providing patients with new dentures.
 He finds great fulfilment in his job and loves to help improve lives of those he works with.
 He spent his life growing up going to church and realised at the age of 14 that he wanted to place his faith and trust in Jesus.
 Peter went on to complete a Bible College course in Biblical and Cross Cultural Studies, later becoming a youth pastor for 7 years.
 During these years he became passionate about serving God and helping others where he can.
 Being part of Inclusive Gathering Birmingham gives Peter opportunity to put his faith in action and reach out to communities who have often felt pushed aside or cut out of previous church experiences.

-Julia Kossowska has held a variety of positions in education and is particularly interested in the use of ICT to enhance learning.
-At Inclusive Gathering Birmingham, Julia co-leads the monthly Book Club & Podcast sessions, searching out material to help us grow spiritually and in confidence that God loves every single person and is totally inclusive.
+Julia Kossowska (she/her/they/ them) is part of our Core Leadership Team.
+Julia has held a variety of positions in education and is particularly interested in the use of ICT to enhance learning.
+At Inclusive Gathering Birmingham, Julia is adept at searching out material to help us grow spiritually and in confidence that God loves every single person and is totally inclusive.
 Julia, along with her civil partner Sam, has been active for the last 20 + years in organisations such as LGCM (now “One Body”) both locally and nationally, and LEFT (LBTQI women Exploring Faith Together).
 Julia believes in the power of storytelling and has told her own story to various audiences and listened to the stories of many others.